atolye15/scss-starter/docs/core/colors.md

 ### `$g-text-muted-color`

-Global text muted color, this is the value used in `u-color-muted`.
+Global text muted color, this is the value used in the `u-color-muted` utility class.

 ```scss
 $g-text-muted-color: color-palette('gray', 600) !default;